dolittle/Studio/Source/DevTool/README.md

 * Don't start the Web frontend process if it doesn't have a web frontend
 * Watch for change in files (application.json, microservice.json, vanir.json)
 * Make the declarative feature navigation system work - lifecycle is a killer with nested features
+* BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar
+* BUG: Make sure we fill / stretch the acrylic in layout when toolbar and/or navigation is not visible

 ## Done